githubnext/awesome-continuous-ai/README.md

 * [SoftwareTesting AI](https://softwaretesting.ai/) - A code quality platform that identifies coverage gaps and suggests how to resolve them
 * [DiffBlue](https://www.diffblue.com/ci-pipeline/) - Automate continuous unit testing at scale in CI

+## Programming Frameworks

+Any library that can invoke an LLM inference service could be used to create a workflow.
+Some of them have builtin support for GitHub Actions and/or GitHub Models.

+###  YAML (GitHub Actions Yaml)

+* [actions/ai-inference](https://github.com/actions/ai-inference): a standard GitHub Action for invoking LLMs direct from YAML

+### Shell Scripting:

+* [llm](https://llm.datasette.io/) and [llm-github-models](https://github.com/tonybaloney/llm-github-models) to run LLMs in shel scripting
+* [ast-grep](https://ast-grep.github.io/): A tool for analyzing and transforming code using abstract syntax trees (ASTs)

+### JavaScript/TypeScript

+* [GenAIScript](https://https://microsoft.github.io/genaiscript/), a scripting language for GitHub Actions that simplifies the use of AI models and tools in workflows

+### Markdown

+* [shippie](https://github.com/mattzcarey/shippie), uses Markdown based rules to define LLM-powered code reviews